How Long Should a Resume Be? [2024 - 2025]

 Resume length for professionals

 When choosing the correct length for a resume, it's essential to consider your career stage.
-So how long should your resume be for a professional at an entry-level vs. someone in an executive position?
+So how long should a resume be for a professional at an entry-level vs. someone in an executive position?

 The relevant experience, skills, and accomplishments you have to share can (and likely will) significantly influence whether your resume should be concise or more detailed.